 Pagan revelry – Both in Exodus and here it is likely that some kind of sexual orgy is being hinted at.
 If so, this leads naturally into v8.

 Sexual immorality is mentioned here, because it formed a major part of much idolatry.
 Corinth had been notorious for cult prostitution.
-Paul has in mind the incident recorded in Nu 25:1-9.
+Paul has in mind the incident recorded in Num 25:1-9.
 Sexual immorality is mentioned in 1 Cor 5:1-5,10-11; 6:9-10,12-20.

 In one day twenty-three thousand of them died – The reference is to Num 25:9 which, however, puts the number who died in the plague as twenty-four thousand.
 (Ex 32:28 gives a figure of three thousand, but this refers only to those the Levites killed by the sword).
 The explanation, sometimes offered, that the verse in Numbers gives the overall figure, whereas the present gives the number of those who died in one day, is implausible.

 Calvin, according to Rogers and McKim, explains the difference in terms of accommodation.
 ‘For Calvin, technical errors in the Bible that were the result of human slips of memory, limited knowledge or the use of texts for different purposes than the original were all part of the normal human means of communication.
 They did not call into question the divine character of Scripture’s message.’
 (The Authority and Interpretation of the Bible, p110f).
 But, in this case, Calvin explains the ‘discrepancy’ in terms, not of accommodation, but of the rounding of numbers: ‘[I]t is easy to reconcile their statements.
 For it is not unheard of, when there is no intention of making an exact count of individuals to give an approximate number… Moses gives the upper limit, Paul the lower, and there is really no discrepancy.’